 A dependant of a Tier 4 (General) student on the doctorate Extension Scheme must show that they have money for their living costs for each month of the Tier 4 (General) student's course, up to a maximum of 2 months.

 You must have a CAS statement to apply for your visa.
-A CAS statement is confirming that the University is sponsoring your visa and it gives your person details, details of your course, confirms your tuition fees and amount paid, and other information about your admission to UEA.
+A CAS statement is confirming that the University is sponsoring your visa and it gives your personal details, details of your course, confirms your tuition fees and amount paid, and other information about your admission to UEA.

 - You must check and confirm your CAS preview is correct before you will be given your unique CAS number